rust-lang/rfcs/text/0000-floating-point-additional-precision.md

-Currently, Rust's [specification for floating-point types](https://doc.rust-lang.org/reference/types/numeric.html#floating-point-types) states that:
+Currently, Rust's [specification for floating-point types](https://doc.rust-lang.org/reference/types/numeric.html#floating-point-types) states only that:
 > The IEEE 754-2008 "binary32" and "binary64" floating-point types are f32 and f64, respectively.

 This RFC proposes updating that definition as follows:

 The `f32` and `f64` types represent the IEEE 754-2008 "binary32" and "binary64"
 floating-point types.
-Operations on those types must provide no less precision than the IEEE standard requires; such operations may provide *more* precision than the standard requires, such as by doing a series of operations with higher precision before storing a value of the desired precision.
+Operations on those types must provide at least as much precision as the IEEE standard requires; such operations may provide *more* precision than the standard requires, such as by doing a series of operations with higher precision before storing a value of the desired precision.